elihunter173/java-manifest-py/README.md

 ## Usage

-A MANIFEST is represented by a list of dictionaries, where each dictionary corresponds to an empty-line delimited section of the MANIFEST and each dictionary has `str` keys and either `str` or `bool` values.
+A manifest is represented by a list of dictionaries, where each dictionary corresponds to an empty-line delimited section of the manifest and each dictionary has `str` keys and `str` values.

-`java_manifest.loads` takes a string containing MANIFEST-formatted data and returns a list of dictionaries, where each dictionary is a section in the MANIFEST. `java_manifest.load` does the same, using any `typing.TextIO` readable object.
+`java_manifest.loads` takes a string containing manifest-formatted data and returns a list of dictionaries, where each dictionary is a section in the manifest. `java_manifest.load` does the same, using any `typing.TextIO` readable object.

 ```python